clusterpj/core-pos/docs/features/hold-order-update.md

 4. Error Handling:
    - Validation occurs at multiple levels (UI, Store, API)
    - User is notified of any failures via toastr notifications
-   - Failed updates do not clear the hold invoice ID
+   - Failed updates do not clear the hold invoice ID or cart state

+5. Cart State:
+   - Cart is automatically cleared after a successful update
+   - Cart remains unchanged if the update fails
+   - This ensures a clean state for new orders after updates